Anki Review

 Shared Decks

-Anki users can share their decks with others, facilitating collaborative learning and resource sharing.
+Anki users can share their decks with others, help with collaborative learning and resource sharing.
 This feature is particularly useful for educators and study groups, allowing them to distribute curated study materials easily.

 Anki Pricing Plans (2026)